Commissioners tell City Manager Mike Roberto that his job is in jeopardy after another controversy hits City Hall.

 In March, Hedrick told human resource administrator Paul O'Rourke to reduce the number of extra vacation days Hedrick was to receive this year from 30 to 10.
 The two agreed to change the contract back about two weeks ago to restore the extra 30 days.
 Both changes were done improperly according to state law.

-The changes in the contract were reported in the Times this week.
+The changes in the contract were reported in the Times last week.
 Roberto suspended O'Rourke, who changed the contract, for five days without pay.
 Roberto then forced Hedrick to resign Thursday.

 In a commission meeting Thursday night after the resignation, Roberto vowed, once again, that he would change _ taking a much more hands-on approach, slowing redevelopment plans and providing commissioners with more information.
 "I am in complete and total agreement with them," he said.